Our Team

 Renee Tilson

 Renee provides hands-on assistance to artist instructors and participants during Joy for Seniors classes and events.
 She is a self-taught artist and writer with a passion for social justice and equity.
 From a very young age she has sought to imagine solutions to the world’s problems through art and creative thought.
-A native Austinite, Renee is currently pursuing a degree in mixed media and liberatory fiction at Hampshire College in Massachusetts.
+A native Austinite, Renee is currently pursuing a degree in mixed media and literary fiction at Hampshire College in Massachusetts.

 Roshan Manjunath